dqops/dqo/docs/working-with-dqo/adding-data-source-connection/bigquery.md

 ## Connections configuration files

-Connection configurations are stored in YAML files in the `./userhome/sources` folder.
+Connection configurations are stored in the YAML files in the `./userhome/sources` folder.
 The name of the connection is also the name of the folder where the configuration file is stored.

 Below is a sample YAML file showing an example configuration of the BigQuery data source connection.